publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schM/ptI/m__us_usc_t26_s853A.md

     Subsec. (b).
 [Pub.
 L. 113–295, § 209(h)(3)][/us/pl/113/295/s209/h/3], amended subsec. (b) generally.
 Prior to amendment, subsec. (b) consisted of pars.
 (1) to (3) relating to effects of elections under subsec. (a).

     Subsec. (c).
 [Pub.
 L. 113–295, § 209(h)(4)][/us/pl/113/295/s209/h/4], amended subsec. (c) generally.
-Prior to amendment, subsec. (c) related to ad as follows: “For purposes of subsection (b)(3), the shareholder’s proportionate share of—
+The amendment was effective as if included in the provisions of the American Recovery and Reinvestment Tax Act of 2009 ([Pub.
+L. 111–5, div.
+B, title I][/us/pl/111/5]) to which it relates.
+As enacted by [Pub.
+L. 111–5, § 1541(a)][/us/pl/111/5/s1541/a], subsec. (c) read as follows: “Notice to Shareholders.—For purposes of subsection (b)(3), the shareholder’s proportionate share of—

     “(1) credits described in subsection (a), and

     “(2) gross income in respect of such credits,

-    shall not exceed the amounts so reported by the regulated investment company in a written statement furnished to such shareholder.”
+    shall not exceed the amounts so designated by the regulated investment company in a written notice mailed to its shareholders not later than 60 days after the close of its taxable year.”

     Subsec. (e)(1)(A)(ii).
 [Pub.
 L. 113–295, § 209(h)(5)][/us/pl/113/295/s209/h/5], inserted “other than a qualified bond described in section 54AA(g)” after “as defined in section 54AA(d))”.

     2010—Subsec. (c).
 [Pub.
-L. 111–325, § 301(d)(1)][/us/pl/111/325/s301/d/1], substituted “Statements” for “Notice” in heading and “so reported by the regulated investment company in a written statement furnished to such shareholder” for “so designated by the regulated investment company in a written notice mailed to its shareholders not later than 60 days after the close of its taxable year” in concluding provisions.
+L. 111–325, § 301(d)(1)][/us/pl/111/325/s301/d/1], which directed substitution of “Statements” for “Notice” in heading and “so reported by the regulated investment company in a written statement furnished to such shareholder” for “so designated by the regulated investment company in a written notice mailed to its shareholders not later than 60 days after the close of its taxable year” in text, could not be executed to the text because the words “so reported by the regulated investment company in a written statement furnished to such shareholder” already appeared after the subsequent general amendment of subsec. (c) by [Pub.
+L. 113–295][/us/pl/113/295] which was effective as if included in the provisions of the American Recovery and Reinvestment Tax Act of 2009 ([Pub.
+L. 111–5, div.
+B, title I][/us/pl/111/5]) to which it relates.
+However, the substitution was executed to the heading to reflect the probable intent of Congress.
+See 2014 Amendment note above and Effective Date of 2014 Amendment note below.

     Subsec. (d).
 [Pub.
 L. 111–325, § 301(d)(2)][/us/pl/111/325/s301/d/2], struck out “and notifying shareholders” after “election” in heading and “and the notice to shareholders required by subsection (c)” after “subsection (a)” in text.